Editorial Feature

 While advanced sensor technology has revolutionized medical devices, it is not without its challenges.
 These hurdles must be addressed to maximize the potential of sensor-driven innovations.

-• Technical Complexity: Designing sensors that are compact, energy-efficient, and durable is a formidable task.
+• Technical Complexity: Designing compact, efficient, and long-lasting sensors is technically demanding.
 Devices like implantable sensors must operate flawlessly for extended periods under harsh biological conditions.1,2

 • High Costs: Research, development, and manufacturing of advanced sensors involve substantial investments, which can make sensor-based medical devices expensive and less accessible.2